 Now when you are ill, not necessarily with any life threatening or depressing diseases, just the regular ones, you still like or rather enjoy the care and kindness coming your way.
 The pampering of everyone checking on you, cajoling you to eat or drink whatever you wish like, making sure you are comfortable and so forth is pleasurable.
 Everybody does enjoy the sympathetic affection.
 And the ones who show little concern aren’t particularly grudged or disliked or embittered, just that this little blip of thought makes its way to your head, ‘he/she didn’t even bother to check if I was feeling any better”.
 Now this is such a natural thought to spring, nothing to be embarrassed to admit.
 However, if such thoughts don’t bother you, you are blessed with a Zen like detachment which is good for you.
 But most of us aren’t so it will be relevant to read on further.

 But an unhealthy body is one of the most depressing and cumbersome things to live with.
-So while you may imagine or un-imagine anything in your debilitating health, become caring or uncaring after it, but you really don’t want to wish yourself or others illness.
-A healthy body is so pleasurable in every sense of the word that it totally makes sense to preserve it and pray for its well being.
+So, while you may imagine or un-imagine anything in your debilitating health, become, but you really don’t want to wish yourself or others illness.
+A healthy body is so pleasurable in every sense of the word that it totally makes sense to preserve it and pray for its wellbeing.